 The free will/determinism question is an old issue in philosophy dating back to the pre-Socratics, but the triumphs of natural science have cast it in a particularly harsh light over the last century or so.
 As in all intractable philosophical problems, we have seen a multitude of attempts to resolve the apparent contradiction, falling into three basic categories.
 Empiricists typically embrace a determinist outlook that regards our sense of freedom as a delusion.
 Despite the spectacular failure of the human sciences to crack the nut of free will, determinists assume that advances in neurology, genetics, and other medical sciences will one day lay to rest the antique notion that we are free to choose and will reveal not only the mechanisms that compel our behavior but also those that deceive us into thinking we control it.
 Those who argue that our freedom is real rather than delusional are called libertarians, but I will try to avoid that term because of its political associations.
 Among the free will advocates, religious absolutists argue as they have since the time of Zoroaster: that the reason humans act differently from all other things in creation is that they are different.
 The existence of the soul, the spark of the divine in each person, elevates humans above the material and the determinism that molds it, lifting us to share in the divine, lending us a bit of the uncaused cause that moves itself without determinism.
 The third position attempts to reconcile these contrarities and is called compatibilism, arguing that we are in some way both determined and free.
-My real purpose in this investigation is to delve into what I take to be a convincing argument for a certain kind of compatibilism and to look into the implications for issues of warrant, but these waters are deep, so in this essay, I will set up the issue and explore some of the complications the issues imply for the virtuous circle, a true grasp of the unity that is reality.
+My real purpose in this investigation is to delve into what I take to be a convincing argument for a certain kind of compatibilism and to look into the implications for issues of warrant, but these waters are deep, so in this essay, I will set up the issue and explore some of the complications the issues imply for a true grasp of the unity that is reality.
 I will return to the nub of the issue in another essay (see “The Determinism Problem”).

 It may well be that empiricists have got it right, that one day we will look back on this controversy with the same smug superiority with which we now view Egyptian astronomy or the humors theory of medicine.
 Certainly, the odds are on science’s side, for it has rolled back the mysteries of the material universe with metronomic regularity.
 But this particular issue has a catch that might make science’s task well-nigh impossible.
 Consider for a moment what we now know about the brain chemistry of strong emotion, say depression or falling in love.
 Does it make the slightest bit of difference to those in either emotional state to speak of neurotransmitters or serotonin?
 Does anyone really care if science maps out the brain structures of parental love or criminality?
 Yes, we care enormously if these propensities can be affected.
 Imagine taking anti-depressants or aphrodisiacs to resolve emotional or psychological issues.
 You don’t have to imagine.
 Anti-depressants are the most prescribed drug in the U.S. today.
 But should the determinists scope out the mental self-delusions that produce our sense of moral freedom, what would they do with that information?
 Note that I am not discussing the pragmatist response to such discoveries, only the truth issues involved.
 Brave New World solutions would hardly seem improvements over the self-deception that we are free, would they?
 Imagine for a moment that you could be convinced that your freedom and the responsibility that comes of it are the result of this or that mental error or process, and that you actually act like every other thing that exists, only now you know why and how.
 What would happen to your vaunted moral freedom and responsibility then?
 Would anyone willingly give up the one thing that makes us most human?
 Give it up for what?
 To be a thing rather than a person?
 I wager you would instantly choose a response contrary to empirical prediction, and if that was the real prediction and you were told of it, you would choose a third response, and so on.
 We are cussed characters, aren’t we?